Goldilocks and the Three Bears Activities for Kindergarten and First Grade

 Goldilocks and the Three Bears by James Marshall

-In this book, Goldilocks does exactly as she pleases.
+In this book, Goldilocks does exactly as she please in the bears’ house.
 She eats the bears’ porridge, she breaks Baby Bear’s chairs and sleeps in Baby Bear’s bed.
 This is a funny version of the classic fairy tale.

 Goldie and the Three Hares by Margie Palatini